pravega/pravega/documentation/src/docs/beginner_dev_guide.md

 </p>
 </details>

 **Note:** In order to remotely troubleshoot Java application, JDWP port is being used.
 The default JDWP port in Pravega(8050) can be overridden using the below command before starting Pravega in standalone mode.
+0 to 65535 are allowed range of port numbers.

 ```
 $ export JDWP_PORT=8888